-Military Social Work: Learn how to meet the unique needs of active military members, veterans and their families.
-This track is available within all three academic departments.
+Learn how to meet the unique needs of active military members, veterans and their families.

-School Social Work: Prepare to help pre-K–12 students overcome external factors that hinder their ability to succeed in school.
-This track is currently only available to California-based students who choose the Department of Children, Youth and Families.
+Prepare to help pre-K–12 students overcome external factors that hinder their ability to succeed in school.
+Students in all states may pursue this track but only California-based students can pursue the Pupil Personnel Services Credential.

 The MSW@USC program prepares you with crucial hands-on experience to tackle today’s social work challenges.

-You will spend more than 1,000 hours completing field education, online through the Virtual Field Practicum as well as in person through community-based field placement.
+You will spend a minimum of 1,100 field training hours* online through the Virtual Field Practicum as well as in person through community-based field placement.
 You will work with a coordinator to choose a placement site that’s right for you.